 Has Evergreen foliage.

 Leaves Lanceolate to Elliptic, Green, No Change, Evergreen.

->

-> Flowers Showy.
-Fragrant White, with colored throat.
+Flowers Showy.
+Fragrant White.
 Flowers in Spring.
 Has perfect flowers (male and female parts in each flower).

->

-> Few, Green to Brown Capsule, Very Large (Over 3.00 inches), fruiting in Summer or Fall.
+Few, Green to Brown Capsule, Very Large (Over 3.00 inches), fruiting in Summer or Fall.

 Bark Light to Dark Brown, Blocky or Furrowed.

 Litter Issue is Flowers, Dry Fruit and Leaves.